 What is an Educate Together National School?

 Educate Together schools are equality-based, co-educational, child centred, and democratically run.
 Educate Together schools are open to every child.
 Hit the Download button to learn more!

 An Educate Together School in Your Community

 Did you know?
-Only one Irish school in 50 is multi-denominational.
+Only one Irish school in 50 is equality-based.
 Educate Together believes parents should have a choice.
 Download this brochure to learn more.